Breezyowl/xprofit-docs/yusd.md

 3. Connect your wallet.
 4. Deposit your coins into the vault, receive yUSD.

-## yUSD in Detail
+## xUSD in Detail

-You may also see yUSD referred to as `yyCRV` and `yyDAI+yUSDC+yUSDT+yTUSD` – both of these names are accurate and describe yUSD's composition.
+You may also see xUSD referred to as `xxCRV` and `xxDAI+xUSDC+xUSDT+xTUSD` – both of these names are accurate and describe xUSD's composition.

 yUSD accrues earnings from **three tiers** of Yearn's modular strategies: